 “I’m bored!”
 It’s bound to happen.
 It does every summer.
 But this year I’m planning ahead with a list of Summer STEAM challenges and all the supplies to keep my kids busy!

 Oobleck can be an indoor activity, but honestly it is so much better outdoors where kids can really explore this non-Newtonian fluid!
 They can pick it up, punch it, throw it, maybe even fill a balloon and pop it!
 The more messy you let kids get with Oobleck, the more fun they will have.
+The best part is that all you need is cornstarch and water.

 Bikes and summer go hand in hand.
 They have for generations, around the world.
 But this summer you can get a little wild and crazy creating some gorgeous spin art using this cherished symbol of summer.